sortagreg/Android-MVVM-Example/README.md

 ### Prerequisites
 This project assumes a base knowledge of Kotlin and Android, such as Activities, Fragments, and Lifecycle.

-### Disclaimer
-This app is meant to show architecture examples.
-It is **NOT** meant to look good, or to show how to design a UI.
-There are some good practices shown, such as using Material Theme and how to implement a proper splash screen, but overall, **DO NOT MAKE YOUR APP LOOK LIKE THIS**.

-This is a very basic example and is **NOT** meant to show how to do everything, just a general structure to follow.
-For a more advanced example of MVVM implemented in a larger app, reference the Unico Reports Android App.

-This app is **NOT** to be treated as the absolute only way to do things.
-For instance, this app uses Room Database and Retrofit.
-If using something else, such as Firebase, this pattern can still be followed.

 ## What is MVVM?
 MVVM is a flexible guide and set of libraries used to standardize an